ska-telescope/ska-src-maltopuft-backend/docs/src/pages/user-guide/usage.rst

           "ra": "5h19m58s",
           "dec": "1d05m66s",
           "beam_id": 3,
+          "observed_at": "2023-12-13T20:15:11.927000",
           "created_at": "2024-09-12T13:49:41.393458",
           "updated_at": "2024-09-12T13:49:41.393458"
         }
       },
     ]

 When no query parameters are specified, the default behaviour is to fetch single pulse candidates from the earliest observation in ascending time order.
-If query parameters are specified, single pulse candidates are selected and ordered by descending observeration time in order to return the *most recent* candidates.
+If order query parameters are specified, single pulse candidates are selected and ordered by descending observeration time in order to return the *most recent* candidates.

 If the ``latest`` query parameter is set to ``true``, only candidates from the most recent observation are returned (in ascending time order):